 AHAs (Alpha Hydroxy Acids)

 Products such as serums, gels, and toners that contain AHAs are widely available over the counter.
-Start slow and choose a product with a lower strength of AHA to begin with.
+Start slow and choose a product with a lower strength of AHA to start.

 Non-Comedogenic Products